DaziumDesignSolutions/CobaltAstra.com/contents/solutions/hr-outsourcing/2-on-demand.md

 #### HR On-Demand

-Our team is available when you have questions.
+With expertise in all areas of HR, our team is available to support you from basic needs to complex HR issues.